iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Evaluation Methodology

 \end{itemize}

 To ensure fair comparison, we followed the similar evaluation procedure as in the existing studies~\cite{mle-star}.
-Particularly, all methods utilized Gemini-2.5-Flash as the backbone LLM.
+Particularly, all LLM-based agents utilized the same backbone model, Gemini-2.5-Flash.
 Experiments were conducted on a standardized Kaggle environment equipped with a single NVIDIA P100 GPU.
 We enforced a strict resource constraint of 5 hours per dataset for the end-to-end process (code generation, training, and inference).
 For \mlzero and \automlagent, this constraint was enforced via system prompts and timeout interruptions.
 For \mlestar, we set the hyperparameters to 2 model candidates and 2 refinement rounds to fit within the time budget.
 To ensure statistical reliability, each method was executed across 3 independent runs with distinct random seeds, and the mean for all metrics is reported.
-Note that, for \autogluon, we employed human developers who investigated the library's document and used \autogluon's APIs to build models based on its usage.
+For the non-LLM \autogluon, we used a standardized implementation protocol based on the official API and documentation, with fixed resource limits matching the same runtime budget.
+We report this baseline as a strong library-based reference point.

 \textbf{RQ2.
 Intrinsic Analysis}.
 To quantify the contribution of our three core design principles, we evaluated \tool against three degraded architectural variants.
-This isolates the impact of Code-Guided Planning, Code-Modular Implementation, and Code-Verifiable Integration phases:
+This isolates the impact of Executability, Data Grounding, and Diverse and Updated Exploration of Valid Solutions